How to Get Rid Of Clogged Pores

 Sebum, the oily substance that is excreted by the sebaceous glands, provides a lubricating and waterproof coating to the skin and hair and transports nutrients like vitamin E to the skin’s surface.
 Sebum also helps cleanse the skin by helping to excrete dead skin cells from the body through the pores.

-When the pores are blocked, buildup of oil mixed with dead skin and other debris can occur.
+When the pores are blocked, the buildup of oil mixed with dead skin and other debris can occur.
 Meanwhile, the sebaceous glands are still producing oil, and the body is busy sending new skin cells to the surface and attempting to push out dead skin cells and impurities in the process.
 When nothing can break through the result can be pimples, whiteheads and blackheads or skin becoming inflamed and infected.
 All this gunk can also stretch the pores, making them even more prone to blockage.
-Pores can become enlarged, ruining the smooth look, feel and texture of the skin.
+Pores can become enlarged, ruining the smooth look, feel, and texture of the skin.

 2. Improper Cleansing

 To avoid the accumulation of dead skin cells, regular deep cleansing, including exfoliation, is a must.
-Due to improper cleansing, makeup (especially waterproof and long-lasting makeup), sunscreen and other products can accumulate and mix with dirt and oil.
+Due to improper cleansing, makeup (especially waterproof and long-lasting makeup), sunscreen, and other products can accumulate and mix with dirt and oil.
 In addition to regular daily cleansing, schedule in a more thorough cleansing, either by getting professional facials or using at-home products and methods that penetrate deep down into the pores to clear them and prevent build-up, such as: